 If you feel your site is running considerably slower than this, we have outlined some possibilities as to why this might be below:

 Your internet provider could be having problem(s) or there could be heavy usage on your exchange.
 This could be due to the time of day it is, the internet is busy between the hours 3pm and 10pm, a lot of ISP’s also cap their broadband speeds during these hours.
 The busiest time of the day for the internet, possibly the slowness period, is between 6pm and 9pm.
-It’s possible for your neighbours / other people using the same exchange as you to cause slowness by maxing out the exchange’s limit.
+It’s possible for your neighbors / other people using the same exchange as you to cause slowness by maxing out the exchange’s limit.
 This usually happens around peak times as previously mentioned, but can occur at other times.

 Router / Computer Issues